 Win or lose, it’s a storybook finish to a long political career for Mélenchon, who announced at the beginning of the campaign that this would be his last election.

 On Sunday, an estimated 70,000 people packed into a public square in Marseilles to hear him excoriate France’s political elites, and promise peace, a 32-hour work week and a 100 per cent tax on the super rich.
 It’s one of many rallies in recent weeks to draw crowds in the tens of thousands.

-Meanwhile, the share of French voters who think Mélenchon would make a good president has , an unprecedented increase in the history of presidential election polling.
+Meanwhile, the share of French voters who think Mélenchon would make a good president has doubled in some polls, an unprecedented increase in the history of presidential election polling.

 Other polls shows as many as 40 per cent of voters remain undecided, and the volatility of the electorate paired with the late surge for Mélenchon have analysts contemplating the possibility of a second-round showdown between candidates of the far left and right.

 On Tuesday, the head of a business lobby group, Medef Pierre Gattaz, went on a popular radio station to warn against a second round matchup between Mélenchon and Le Pen, describing their platforms as “an absolute catastrophe” for France.